ryoosari/ghrproperties.id/BLUEHOST_DEPLOYMENT.md

 1. Build your Next.js app locally: `npm run build`
 2. Zip the contents of the `out` directory (not the directory itself)
 3. Upload and extract the zip file to your `public_html` directory
 4. Upload the `.htaccess` file separately to ensure it's not overwritten

-## Testing Tools

-Two test files have been created to help diagnose issues:

-1. `test.html` - A simple HTML file to verify static file serving
-2. `test.php` - A PHP script that displays server configuration and file status

-Visit these files on your domain to help troubleshoot any issues.